 A singer marries a famous composer, and after a while she gets the itch to go back on the stage.
 However, her husband won't let her.
 When she hears that a popular French singer named "...
 See full summary »

 Parysia is the rage of Paris.
 She has a daughter, secretly engaged to Andre, and the boy's aristocratic father objects to the alliance because of Margaret's mother being a revue artist. ...
 See full summary »

 1932.
 The tyrannical and despotic government of President Machado has headed Cuba for seven years.
 The latest measure of that tyranny is the outlawing of public gatherings of more than four...
 See full summary »

 Henri de Toulouse-Lautrec frequently visits the Moulin Rouge, where he drinks cognac and draws sketches of the dancers and singers.
 Though the son of a French count, Henri's legs were badly deformed by a childhood fall, and his personal life is often unhappy as a result.
 While he is going home one night, a spirited young woman of the streets, Marie, asks him for help.
 He falls in love with her, and the two become involved in a tumultuous relationship.
 It becomes increasingly difficult for Toulouse-Lautrec to balance his personal feelings, his artistic abilities, and his family name and position.
 Written by

-When Henri Lautrec arrives at the gallery for the showing of his pictures, as he 'walks' in, his shadow on the ground clearly shows Ferrar's legs tucked behind him as he walks, (in on his knees).
+When Henri Lautrec arrives at the gallery for the showing of his pictures, as he 'walks' in, his shadow on the ground clearly shows Jose Ferrer's legs tucked behind him as he walks (on his knees).
 See more »

 47 of 61 people found this review helpful.

 Was this review helpful to you?